Barrow Raiders: Rule breaches and RFL charges

 Their chairman, Des Johnston was banned from any involvement with Rugby League for 8 years and 29 points were deducted for the 2011 season, relegating them to the Co-operative Championship 1.

 2012–2017

 Success in Championship 1 during 2012 meant that Barrow were promoted directly back up to the Championship the following year.
 Unable to compete, and after narrowly avoiding relegation in 2013, they were once again relegated at the end of the 2014 season.

 At the end of the 2014 season Paul Crarey was re-appointed head coach, replacing Bobbie Goulding.
-The former player had previously coached the team between 2005-2007.
+The former player had previously coached the team between 2005 and 2007.